brenordv/dotnet_file_forward/readme.md

 ## FileForwardTests
 A couple tests for my validation helpers.
 I was going to create more tests, but i realized this is just a simple PoC that i'll probably never use again... so...

+# Important note
+As a dummy backend, i'm using JSONPlaceholder -> https://jsonplaceholder.typicode.com/ It's great! you should give it a try! :D